HumanSignal/label-studio/docs/source/guide/label_interface.md

 <div class="enterprise-only">

 !!! note
-    * If you have the Annotator role, you cannot access the Data Manager unless a manager or administrator has enabled Annotator access in the project settings.
+    * If you have the Annotator role, you cannot access the Data Manager unless a Manager or Administrator has enabled Annotator access in the project settings.
     * If you have the Annotator role and auto assignment is enabled, you can only view tasks that you have already labeled.
 Therefore, the Data Manager might initially appear empty.

 ![Screenshot of Quick View](/images/label/quick_view_lse.png)